Adam & Eve Stumble But Don't Fall

 What happened in the garden was a “fall,” but not “The “Fall.”
 It was merely a mistake, and unlike Christianity, did not have serious consequences.
 Adam was created as God’s kalifa (vice-regent) on earth but it is blasphemous to say humans were made in God’s image.
 Satan deceived Adam into eating from the forbidden tree (Qur’an 2:24-36), however this did not alienate him from God.
 When he repented, God “turned toward him,” because he is merciful and forgiving (2:37).
 Moreover, Muslims claim it was God’s plan from the beginning to put Adam and Eve on earth; it was never to leave them in the garden.
-The garden was only a training ground to reveal his continual need for guidance.
+The garden was only a training ground to reveal his continual need for the guidance provided through divine revelation.

 Muslims reject the doctrine of original sin and cannot accept that death ensured; it was a natural process built into creation (23:14-16).
 They may even quote the Bible that people are responsible for their own deeds: “The person who sins will die.
 The son will not bear the punishment for the father’s iniquity, nor will the father bear the punishment for the son’s iniquity; the righteousness of the righteous will be upon himself, and the wickedness the wicked will be upon himself” (Ezekiel 18:20).
 They reason it would be unjust for God to punish all humanity because of Adam’s deed.
 Sin is not hereditary and no one born a sinner.
+It is worth noting, however, that humanity is prone to sin.

 ¹Yasien Mohamed, The Islamic Concept of Human Nature, 41.